Biscoff Cookie Butter Streusel Bars

 For the topping:

-- Butter – Salted, softened,
+- Butter – Salted butter, softened,

 - Old fashioned rolled oats – Not quick oats or instant oats.